Many of us have had to cancel our vacations and trips this summer due to lockdown and restrictions placed by the governments around the world.

 When travelling anywhere as lockdown eases, you might find that there are certain restrictions on where you can stay.
 The great thing about a staycation is that you don’t have to stay in a hotel, you have many more options to choose from.

 If hotels aren’t open where you are going, why not consider some alternatives like campsites or even caravan sites?
 You could also consider renting a house online to have your family stay in safely.

-It is important that you do plenty of research and make sure that you choose accommodation that you can rely on for your staycation.
+It is important that you do plenty of research and makes sure that you choose the accommodation that you can rely on for your staycation.

 What to Bring with You